 We obtain from Egencia the total number of hotel nights per country.
 For each country we apply the relevant DEFRA emission factor for hotel stays.
 For countries where DEFRA did not provide an emission factor, we use the emission factor of a neighbouring country.
 To account for hotel bookings outside of Egencia, we compare the total spend on hotels from Group Finance against the total hotel spend from Egencia and calculate an uplift factor.
 We then uplift the carbon emissions to calculate the total CO2e emissions from hotel stays.
 Metric: Scope 3 emissions from employee commuting Definition: Scope 3 CO2e emissions from the transportation of colleagues between their homes and their worksites during the reporting year (in vehicles not owned or operated by Informa) Boundaries: All Informa colleagues Methodology: To calculate emissions from commuting, we use EcoAct's commuting model which calculates an estimated tCO2e emissions per employee per country.
-Emission factors are calculated for each country by EcoAct using regional benchmarks and assumptions on transport method, speed and distance.
+Emission factors are calculated for each country by EcoAct using regional benchmarks and assumptions on transport method, speed, and distance.
 We then use the headcount per country data (obtained from HR) to calculate CO2e emissions from commuting.

-Metric: Scope 3 emissions from downstream transportation and distribution Definition: Scope 3 CO2e emissions from logistics of main contractors and exhibitors at events organised by Informa Boundaries: Informa Group Methodology: Emissions from logistics of main contractors and logistics of exhibitors are calculated based on a sample of events and extrapolated to all events based on floor space.
+These calculations were conducted in 2019.
+In 2020, due to Covid-19 restrictions, many of our offices were only partially occupied.
+We estimated the average office occupancy during the year for our largest offices and calculated an average adjusted headcount per country.
+We used this adjusted headcount to calculate the 2020 emissions from commuting, based on the 2019 data.
+Metric: Scope 3 upstream leased assets Definition: Scope 3 CO2e emissions from the operation of assets leased by the reporting company (lessee) in the reporting year and not included in scope 1 and scope 2 - reported by lessee Boundaries: Informa Group Methodology: We do not operate any leased assets, which are not already reported in scope 1 &2 Metric: Scope 3 emissions from downstream transportation and distribution Definition: Scope 3 CO2e emissions from logistics of main contractors and exhibitors at events organised by Informa Boundaries: Informa Group Methodology: Emissions from logistics of main contractors and logistics of exhibitors are calculated based on a sample of events and extrapolated to all events based on floor space.
+Metric: Scope 3 processing of sold products Definition: Scope 3 CO2e emissions from the processing of intermediate products sold in the reporting year by downstream companies Boundaries: Informa Group Methodology: We are not a manufacturing company and do not process products.
 Metric: Scope 3 emissions from the use of sold products - digital products Definition: Scope 3 CO2e emissions from the use of use of digital products by consumers and business customers Boundaries: Online publications (primary Taylor & Francis's electronic books and journals) and Informa Intelligence's & Informa Tech's digital products.
+Methodology: